 Research

-What difference does A-Level RS make?
+What difference does A-Level Religious Studies make?
 A two-year investigation of the effects of study upon students' beliefs, values and worldviews.

-Co-Investigators: Professor Leslie Francis (Warwick University Religions and Education Research Unit) and Dr Stephen Parker (University of Worcester and Associate Fellow of WRERU).
+Co-Investigators: Professor Leslie Francis (Warwick University Religions and Education Research Unit) and Dr Stephen Parker (University of Worcester and Associate Fellow of WRERU) in collaboration with the St Mary's Centre.
 The project is funded by the St. Peter’s Saltley and St. Gabriel’s Trust.

 Overview